 - Know when to call Poison Control and when to call 911.
 If your child collapses, stops breathing or has a seizure, call 911.

 - Update yourself on CPR and abdominal thrusts.
-Please update yourself regarding the basic CPR course — most of the time it may be a life-saving measure for your children before any emergency help arrives.
+Find a basic CPR course and freshen up your skills.
+Most of the time it may be a life-saving measure for your children before any emergency help arrives.

 - Don’t neglect your health needs.
 It’s safe to seek care